 - If anyone becomes unwell with a new, continuous cough, a high temperature (hot to touch on the front or back) or a loss or change to the sense of smell or taste, in an education or childcare setting, they must be sent home and advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance. - If a child is unable to leave immediately and is awaiting collection, they should be moved to the main reception where they can be isolated in the Hygiene Room (opposite reception), with appropriate adult supervision with full PPE.
-The door will be left opened unless the student needs to use the toilet in there. - The room will be cleaned and disinfected using standard cleaning products before being used by anyone else. - Signage will be added to prevent use of the room until it has been cleaned. - Appropriate full PPE will be worn by first-aid staff caring for the child while they await collection. - Medical room to be used as an additional first aid room to be used for non-Covid related illness/injury
+The door will be left opened unless the student needs to use the toilet in there. - The room will be cleaned and disinfected using standard cleaning products before being used by anyone else. - Signage will be added to prevent use of the room until it has been cleaned. - Appropriate full PPE will be worn by first-aid staff caring for the child while they await collection. - If contact with a child or young person is necessary, then gloves, an apron and a type 2 face mask should be worn by the supervising adult.
+If there is a risk of splashing, a visor should also be worn - Medical room to be used as an additional first aid room to be used for non-Covid related illness/injury